Summary

 Microsoft Licensing Statement (MLS) tab by tab

 Organization Summary lists your subsidiaries, acquisitions, and other business entities.
-All Microsoft volume software these entities purchase should be listed in the MLS.
+All Microsoft volume software that these entities purchase should be listed in the MLS.

-Transaction Summary summarises how many Volume Licenses your organisation has purchased for each product version.
-Remember that it does not include OEM purchases, ISV, SPLA, CSP and MPSA.
+Transaction Summary summarises how many Volume Licences your organisation has purchased for each product version.
+As with the License Summary, it excludes OEM, ISV, SPLA, CSP and MPSA.

-Transaction Data has raw data showing each license purchase.
-It includes the entity that purchased the license, the agreement it was purchased through, the number of licenses purchased, the type of license — License and SA, SA alone, Standard (license-only purchases), subscriptions, etc.— the reseller through whom it was purchased, and the country of use.
-Again, remember that it does not include OEM purchases, ISV, SPLA, CSP and MPSA.
+Transaction Data has raw data showing each licence purchase.
+It includes the entity that purchased the licence, the agreement it was purchased through, the number of licences purchased, the type of licence: Licence and SA, SA alone, Standard (licence-only purchases), subscriptions, etc., the reseller through whom it was purchased, and the country of use.
+It, too, excludes OEM, ISV, SPLA, CSP and MPSA.

 FAQ and Glossary tab explains terms used in the MLS.